GlykeriaStr/Bank_Tech_Test/README.md

 # Bank tech test

-This test is for practicing OO desing and TDD skills as well as producing a clean code.
+This test is for practicing OO design and TDD skills as well as producing a clean code.

 ## How to run